kazilotus/django-in-k8s/README.md

 # Notes

 - Instead of building the docker image in host system, the image is being built inside podman using minikube docker daemon.
 Although this significantly increases the build time, its a quick fix for avoiding M1/Arm architecture related issues.
+- Wanted to implement encryption of secrets in helm values, but thought maybe its not too important right now. implemented them as b64 encoded k8s secrets for now.
+- Automation of the steps are implemented as Ansible Tasks rather than roles for simplicities sake.
+Will change them to roles later on.